 Both variants can work.

 If you’re thinking about using an electric knife, it’s important to have realistic expectations about their performance.
+It’s like having a catfish reel but don’t know how to make it work.

 2) Electric knife